-While Argentina’s only Chinatown is minuscule compared to those of London, Sydney or San Francisco, its cultural impact on the city is huge.
-The neighborhood has over a 100 Asian-owned businesses and receives 15,000 visitors every weekend.
+While Argentina’s only Chinatown is minuscule compared to those of London, Sydney, or San Francisco, its cultural impact on Buenos Aires is growing.

-BA’s Little Tiger Economy
+Buenos Aires’ Little Tiger Economy

-At the Tzong Kuan temple, one of the few Buddhist temples in the city, one can pay homage to a big shiny Buddha and attend classes in meditation, Chinese calligraphy, Mandarin, Kung Fu and Tai Chi Chuan.
+At the Tzong Kuan temple, one of the first Buddhist temples in the city, one can pay homage to a big shiny Buddha and attend classes in meditation, Chinese calligraphy, Mandarin, Kung Fu and Tai Chi Chuan.

-While this area is the commercial focal point for the entire Asian community in Buenos Aires, Chinese residents make up less than 1% of the residential population of Belgrano.
+While this area is the commercial focal point for the Asian community in Buenos Aires, Chinese residents make up less than 1% of the residential population of Belgrano.

 Some say, ‘Feng Shui? — No Way!’

 Officially Barrio Chino is limited by Juramento, Arribeños, Montañeses and Monroe Avenue, but as the neighborhood booms, its boundaries are creeping outward each year.